 3. A living will or other legal document that identifies the patient's desire to withhold CPR or other medical care may be honored with the approval of Medical Control.
-This should be done when possible in consultation with the patient's family and personal physician.
+This should be done when possible in consultation with the patient's family and if time allows, their personal physician.